-With Dairy Allergy, you will need to avoid dairy products for your child.
-Dairy Intolerance is the same for the majority effected, however, some children can have a threshold scenario, whereby they can cope with a little amount without reaction, but give more and the symptoms do show themselves.
+With Dairy IgE mediated, you will need to avoid dairy products for your child.
+Dairy Non-IgE mediated is the same for the majority effected, however, some children can have a threshold scenario, whereby they can cope with a little amount without reaction, but give more and the symptoms do show themselves.

 Most infants respond to extensively hydrolysed formulas, where the milk protein is broken down.
 Amino acid formulas should be reserved for severe symptoms and those not responding to an extensively hydrolysed formula.
 An amino acid formula should also be used first line if top-up feeds are required in an infant who is exclusively breast fed and shows symptoms suggestive of cow’s milk allergy.”5

-A common formula choice by some health professionals for Dairy Intolerance, or Dairy Allergy is soy formula.
+A common formula choice by some health professionals for both kinds of Dairy Allergy is soy formula.
 However, this is not a healthy formula for any child and you can read more about that here or click on the link to the right above.
-In relation to dairy reactions, one study says this “soya formula is not recommended before 6 months of age due to it containing isoflavones, which may exert a weak oestrogenic effect.
-There is also a risk of cross-reactivity: up to 14% of those with IgE-mediated cow’s milk allergy also react to soya, and up to 60% of those with non-IgE-mediated cow’s milk allergy.”4
+In relation to dairy reactions, one study says this “soy formula is not recommended before 6 months of age due to it containing isoflavones, which may exert a weak oestrogenic effect.
+There is also a risk of cross-reactivity: up to 14% of those with IgE-mediated cow’s milk allergy also react to soy, and up to 60% of those with non-IgE-mediated cow’s milk allergy.”4

 The Irish Allergy Food Allergy Network has this great overview of what to avoid if your child does have a Dairy Allergy...